ninjacode911/ninjacode911-Project-Road-Lane-Detection-System/README.md

 You can test the system with either images or videos using the following modes:

-🖼️ Image Processing
+🖼️ Image Processing:

 1] Place test images in: notebooks/test_images/

 2] Run the Jupyter Notebook or Colab script.

 3] Output will be saved in: notebooks/outputs/

-🎥 Video Processing
+🎥 Video Processing:

 1] Place test videos in: models/testing/

 2] Run the Jupyter Notebook or Colab script.

 3] Processed videos will appear in: models/videos/ or models/output/

-Direct Python Execution
+Direct Python Execution:

 1] Place test files in: